 The type of wheelbarrow you buy will, of course, have an impact on the cost but other features may play a part in this too.

-Garden carts will also vary with manual models averaging around £60 and motorised carts coming in around £500.
-Check out the latest prices of the best wheelbarrows on Amazon here.
+Garden carts will also vary with manual models averaging around $60 and motorized carts coming in at around $500.

 The humble wheelbarrow is an extremely useful thing to have in the garden shed – even if you don’t use it all that often.